 Section 4.
 Written Presentation and Meetings

 All Grievances presented at Steps 1 through 3 of this Article shall be in writing on a form agreed to by the parties and provided by the Union, signed by the aggrieved employee, or by the Union for a Union grievance, and must set forth the specific provisions of the Agreement alleged to have been violated and the specific relief sought by the aggrieved employee, or the Grievance will be deemed to have been waived, unless the defect is corrected before the end of the time for filing.
-If an employee fails or refuses to meet within the time periods set forth in this Article, the Grievance will be deemed to have been waived.
+If an employee fails to file a grievance or demand for arbitration in accordance with the above timelines, the Grievance will be deemed to be untimely.

 ARTICLE X – DISCIPLINE AND DISCHARGE